Elias6970/musicPdfManager/README.md

 # TODO
 `Modify menu`
 `Classifier for scores`
-`Refresh the list of scores when you add or delete one in the score selector page` `Add an option to change the archieve path and the export cover path` `Transale the app and add the options for languages`
+`Add an option to change the archieve path and the export cover path` `Transale the app and add the options for languages` `Option for: When you add a score pop ups the window to classify the score` `Update the autocompleter When you delete a score`